dojo/docs/dojo/cache.rst

 Usage
 =====

 ``dojo.cache`` is a Dojo Core module, To include the Dojo cache on your page, require the module `dojo.cache`.
-When use dojo 1.7, you should require ``dojo.text.js`` because the related functions used to define in ``dojo.cache.js`` has been moved.
+When use dojo 1.7, you should require ``dojo.text.js`` because the related functions used to define in ``dojo.cache.js`` have been moved.

 .. code-block :: javascript